github-fun/commands/0-set-up.md

 ### Step 0.3 Checking git version
-On all operating systems, enter the following command in the terminal (for all commands, type the command and hit `ENTER`):
+On all operating systems, enter the following command in the terminal (type the command and hit `ENTER`):
 `git --version`

 After you enter the above command, you should see something like (although the version number may differ):